tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 # Copperfield, deep south

-- Copperfield offers a blend of detached homes and multi-family units.
-Known for being affordable, it’s ideal for first-time homebuyers and investors.
-The area’s appeal is further supported by its access to 130 Avenue SE’s shopping district.
-- Accessibility via the Stoney Trail ring road boosts demand

 - There was caution against investing in newer communities without established amenities.
 These areas are seen as long-term plays, where amenities are still being developed, but they may suffer from lower initial rental demand.

-- **Strategy:** Turnkey rentals
-  - **Why:** Copperfield offers affordable homes and townhouses, which are ideal for turnkey rentals.
-Investors can purchase properties that are ready to rent immediately, taking advantage of the area’s popularity among renters seeking affordable living close to 130 Avenue SE.

 - **Nearby Amenities and Attractions**
   - Shopping: Copperfield is close to McKenzie Towne, which offers various shopping, dining, and entertainment options.
 Nearby retail hubs include 130th Avenue SE, where residents can find grocery stores like Sobeys, Walmart, and various retail outlets.
   - Parks & Recreation: The community has several parks, playgrounds, and walking trails.
 Residents enjoy Copperfield Park and several nearby green spaces for outdoor activities.
 Mahogany Beach and Fish Creek Provincial Park are also a short drive away.
   - Schools: Copperfield has local schools such as St. Isabella School and Copperfield School.
 Additional schools are accessible in neighboring communities.
   - Healthcare: The nearest healthcare facility is the South Health Campus, which offers comprehensive medical services.
+  - The area’s appeal is further supported by its access to 130 Avenue SE’s shopping district.
+  - Accessibility via the Stoney Trail ring road boosts demand

 - **Housing and Construction Timeline**
   - Development: Copperfield is a relatively newer community, with most homes built between 2002 and 2015.